dylanbeattie/dylanbeattie.net/_posts/2019/2019-08-14-migrating-from-blogger-to-github-pages.md

 The [actual schedule is a YAML file](https://github.com/dylanbeattie/dylanbeattie.net/blob/master/_data/schedule.yml), and Jekyll generates the markup with the correct CSS classes based on the country codes from `schedule.yml`.
 It's easy to add new dates.
 The only thing it won't do is automatically archive old ones- 'cos hey, static content, remember? – but I reckon I can live with that for now.

-(And yes, you can totally invite me to speak at your event by editing schedule.yml and sending me a PR... :) )
+(And yes, you can *absolutely* invite me to speak at your event by editing schedule.yml and sending me a PR.
+That would be really cool. :) )

 ### Speaker bios